lumina-desktop/lumina-docs/luminaplugins.rst

 .. _luminapanelplugin12:

 .. figure:: images/luminapanelplugin12.png
+   :scale: 100%

 :numref:`Figure %s: Time/Date <luminapanelplugin12>` The clock has been
 selected, opening the larger calendar and time zone settings.

 Displays the current time and date.
-A basic clock is added to the panel; clicking it will open the calendar, which will highlight the current date.
-Clicking the arrows in the top corners will allow you to look back or ahead in the calendar, while clicking the "Time Zone" will allow you to adjust the displayed time.
+A basic clock is added to the panel;
+clicking it will open the calendar, which will highlight the current date.
+Click the arrows in the top corners to look back or ahead in the calendar.
+Click :guilabel:`Time Zone` to adjust the displayed time.

 .. _User Button:

 User Menu
 ---------

 The User Menu is a more complicated plugin that provides an array of shortcuts to files and applications on the system, essentially as an alternative to the Start Menu.

 .. _luminapanelplugin13:

 .. figure:: images/luminapanelplugin13.png
+   :scale: 100%

 :numref:`Figure %s: User Favorites <luminapanelplugin13>` Shows the default view after clicking the user button.
 On the sidebar, the "Favorites" folder is highlighted, with the top tab showing "Applications".
 You can also view favorite folders and files by clicking the "Places" and "Files" tabs, respectively.